© Copyright Solvents Australia 2011

 systems.
 As such, the original oil should be replaced with POE when

-reduced to 5% or less of the original charge.
-Failure to do so may
+to 5% or less of the original charge.
+Failure to do so may result in

 Charging: